 The diagnosis is made by clinical examination where the two muscles are tested against resistance, direct pressure to the tendon, ultrasound, and MRI exam.
 The podiatrist will check for pain, instability, weakness, and signs of an ankle sprain.

 Initial treatment is aimed at the reduction of inflammation through rest and immobilization, icing, and anti-inflammatory medications.
 This is followed by casting with custom orthotics to control foot motion, bracing, and physical therapy.
-Regenerative medicine such as platelet-rich plasma and cold laser treatments such as MLS laser
+Cold laser treatments such as MLS laser

 can also be helpful in longer term healing of this condition.